U.S. tariffs, China trade tensions overshadow G20 finance meeting

 "The reemergence of unilateral trade restrictions may escalate tensions and fuel global protectionism, disrupting worldwide supply chains and affecting long-term productivity," the IMF said.

 Meanwhile, Mnuchin's chief deputy at the G20 meeting, U.S. Treasury Undersecretary David Malpass, kept up his criticism of China's economic policies on Sunday.
-Malpass told an Institute of International Finance forum in Buenos Aires that countries were increasingly concerned by Beijing's move away from market liberalisation, its reliance on state subsidies and its use of restrictive investment policies.
+Malpass told an Institute of International Finance forum in Buenos Aires that countries were increasingly concerned by Beijing's move away from market liberalization, its reliance on state subsidies and its use of restrictive investment policies.

 Increasing state control of China's economy "has not been good for us and the world and will continue to cause difficulty," Malpass said.